leikoilja/ha-google-home/README.md

 | Platform | Sample number                     | Description                                      |
 | -------- | --------------------------------- | ------------------------------------------------ |
 | `number` | `number.living_room_alarm_volume` | Control the alarm volume on a Google Home device |

+## Bluetooth

+It is possible to track bluetooth devices via your supported google home devices.
+There are two options with the data:

+1. You can get the bluetooth information directly as sensors by going to Google Home -> Configure -> Add mac or add irk.
+A sensor will be created to track the given device for each google home device.
+2. We automatically give the bluetooth information to Home Assistant, that way integrations like [Private BLE Tracker](https://www.home-assistant.io/integrations/private_ble_device/), [Bermuda](https://github.com/agittins/bermuda), etc. can track using the information provided.

 ## Services